Making existing SQLPLUS Scripts 12c and Container DB (PDB) compatible

 Other tools

 A final question is whether this technique will still work if the SQL script is run through other tools?
 The answer is: " it depends".
 It depends on whether the other tools support the "define" command and the use of script variables.
 Specifically, Oracle SQL Developer and the newer sqlcl tool does.
 The above examples work fine in SQL Developer and sqlcl using the standard sqlcl "default" sqlformat.
 Other sqlformat options in sqlcl show some issues (testing with sqlcl version 4.2.0.15.121.1046).
-Learn more about Pythian’s expertise in Oracle and MySQL.
+Learn more about Pythian’s expertise in Oracle and SQL Server.

 No Comments Yet